-In this guide, we'll explore how the Black-Litterman model works, when to use it, and how it compares to other portfolio optimization approaches.
+This guide covers the most important advanced portfolio optimization methods, when to use each one, and how to implement them using both Excel-based tools and web-based platforms.
 If you're new to portfolio optimization, we recommend starting with our complete guide to portfolio optimization and Modern Portfolio Theory, which covers the foundational concepts.
 For practical implementation in Excel, check out our step-by-step Excel implementation guide.

-Modern Portfolio Theory revolutionized investment management, but practical experience revealed some challenges when applying it to real-world portfolio construction.
+Modern Portfolio Theory revolutionized investment management, but practical experience revealed significant challenges when applying it to real-world portfolio construction.

 The core issue is that MPT relies entirely on historical data to estimate expected returns, volatilities, and correlations between assets.
 The model looks backward, using past performance to predict future results.
 But as every investment disclosure warns, past performance doesn't guarantee future results.